GQ says a Rolex Air King is the only watch a man needs to own

-Rolex Air King Review: Gentleman’s Quarterly Watch Columnist States That The Venerable Rolex Air King Is The Only Watch A Man Needs To Own.
+A Review of the Rolex Air King: Gentleman’s Quarterly Watch Columnist States That The Venerable Rolex Air King Is The Only Watch A Man Needs To Own.

 The Air King is strong, water-resistant, and understated.
 This is a very European quality.
-When discussing Rolex Air King reviews, Ken Kessler, GQ’s watch columnist speaks from experience with over 35 years discussing and collecting timepieces.
+When discussing Rolex Air King reviews, Ken Kessler, GQ’s watch columnist speaks from experience with over 35 years speaking about and collecting timepieces.
 He is the editor at large for the UK version of Revolution Magazine and has pieces published in the Wall Street Journal, The Telegraph, QP (British watch magazine) and the Financial Times.
 The Rolex Air King review points to a classic timepiece and popular collector’s piece.

 The Air King Evolved From The Oyster Perpetuals Of The 1950’s.

 In fact, it’s a slightly smaller watch at 34mm versus the standard 36mm.
 The Air King size keeps the watch understated yet elegant.
 Our Rolex Air King review implies that the beauty of the Air King is its simplicity.
 The Air King has no date and subsequently, a flat sapphire crystal with the older models possessing an acrylic crystal.
 New sapphire crystals are less scratch resistant.
 However, the older acrylic crystals are easier to polish out scratches with simple whitening toothpaste or PolyWatch acrylic crystal polish.
 There are varying styles of watch faces ranging from simple stick dials and hands, to the Rolex Explorer I style of 3-6-9 on hour markers, to the Roman numerals at each hour marker.
 The newer Air Kings have plenty of Chromalight luminescence placed on the hour markers and slightly larger hands for easier reading at night.

 Vintage Air King Difference